 “[Our daughter] has always loved to dance and being part of Company and The Pointe has provided her opportunities to do what she loves while learning from the best.
 Dance has taught [her] more than technique and ability, dance has taught her how to use her confidence and enthusiasm to succeed.

 -Amy, mom of a company dancer

 Dance is a performing art!
 If you love to perform, consider the benefits of becoming a member of Company at The Pointe!
 Company is our performance-focused competitive dance team.

 We offer a flexible Company structure to allow as many dancers as possible the opportunity to participate.
-Company dancers perform in 3 – 4 regional competitions (3 competitions for Mini Company and 4 for Company) in addition to the Holiday Show, Company Preview Show (new for 2017-2018!) and Recital.
+Company dancers perform in 3 – 4 regional competitions (3 competitions for Mini Company and 4 for Company) in addition to the Holiday Show, Company Preview Show, and Recital.

 Dancers must audition to be placed in Company.
 Company dancers must also take technique classes (class requirements vary).

 Company at The Pointe is a positive and uplifting competitive dance experience.
 Dancers work as a team to improve their technical and performance skills, and grow in work ethic, time management, confidence, and teamwork.